 He says, “Yeah, because fucking Chinese do not know fucking anything.
 Where I come from, we have things like civil liberties and regulations.
 When you come to China and talk to them about all these things, they know fucking nothing!”

-“When you are on the train and you try to get on, they all push you trying to get on.
-It is fucking ridiculous.”
+“When you are on the metro and you try to get on, Chinese people all push you trying to get on.
+It is fucking ridiculous!”

 He is talking with Pommy English shameless abandon.

 There was a certain sense of irreverence to the man.